PDNSW secured long-term leased office accommodation for the Department of Planning and Environment (DPE) and Transport for NSW (TfNSW).

 - Implementation of flexible workplace, with DPIE and TfNSW at a 0.8 ratio.

-- DPIE and TfNSW are working together with PDNSW to deliver this project and achieve cost and ongoing operational efficiencies.
+- DPE and TfNSW are working together with PDNSW to deliver this project and achieve cost and ongoing operational efficiencies.

 - Project control groups have been established with key department leads to identify opportunities and agree scope in the following areas: